 - Students must be at least 19 years old.

-- Students that are 17 and 18 years old may apply for an age waiver which requires 40 hours of preparation and qualifying scores on a reading and math assessment.
+- Students that are 18 years old, and are not required to be enrolled in any school in the K-12 system, may apply for an age waiver which requires 40 hours of preparation and qualifying scores on a reading and math assessment.

 - Students must be willing to take a placement test for reading and math.